 - Share 3D renderings: Even if you don’t have any real-life images, you can share your 3D renderings.
 It will show potential customers that you have skills and that you’re up to date with design technology.

-- Share 360 panoramas: If you’re a 2020 Design user, you’ll be happy to know that the 360- panorama feature in version 11.9 will have built-in Facebook sharing capabilities!
-Once you share your 360 renderings on Facebook, your followers will be able to experience an immersive view of your designs.
+- Share 360 panoramas: If you’re a 2020 Design user, you’ll be happy to know you can upload your 360 renderings to your Facebook page.
+Once you share your 360 panoramas, your followers will be able to experience an immersive view of your designs.
 Talk about impressive!

 Pinterest is a great platform when it comes to social media for interior designers because it is made for sharing visual content.
 You might think it’s only for DIY projects and inspiration boards, but it’s way more than that.
 You can use Pinterest for business to share your work because as an interior designer, you’ll have (or should have) a repertoire of beautiful images.